Next: Bibliography

 1-dimensional subspaces onto the standard basis.
 We have chosen the matrices so that

-the determinant is a square modulo .
+is a square modulo

 The matrix can be applied to all entries of a 4-sequence such that the first two

-members are mapped onto and .
+members are mapped onto

 So, in a first step, the sequences are normalized in their first two components.